felixnyamweya/wpsso-schema-json-ld/readme.txt

 * Item Type by Term Taxonomy for Categories, Tags, and custom term taxonomies (defaults to [schema.org/ItemList](https://schema.org/ItemList) for Google's carousel feature - Pro version required).
 * Default Reviewed Item Type

-&#x0229b; &nbsp; Provides complete image SEO markup.
+&#x0229b; &nbsp; Provides complete image SEO markup with information from the WordPress Media Library.

 &#x0229b; &nbsp; Provides Schema / Structured Data / SEO JSON-LD markup for the following Schema types (*all other Schema types and sub-types* are available in the Pro version):